 “I’m not so wobbly.
 So overall strength, particular core strength is now coming back and I have strengthened my legs.
 But not only that, that sort of physical side.
 It’s that mental mindset that that changes a lot as well.
 I never I don’t stop thinking about pilates now.
 All the time throughout the day.

 It’s like walking the dog, you know, walking along, and I’m holding my stomach.
 Yeah, in in the in the queue in the supermarket.
 I’m sort of, you know, trying to be in absolutely fab.

 How has your balance improved?

 “I call it balance.
 But it is not an inner ear thing.
 I don’t feel dizzy or anything like that.
 It’s just it’s like, I suppose because the pressure on the spinal cord, you know, was such it affects your whole body.
 And I just find it’s like a slight delay in moving my limbs.
 If you say for instance, do a lunge, you would say, put your right leg forward it., I’m thinking which is my right leg but then how do I get back up from that?
 It’s just, everything’s a bit more difficult for me now.”

 How often do you do Pilates?

 “I do a weekly class with you and I am walking the dog.
 Personally, for me the class during the week isn’t enough, you know, I need to do other stuff.
 And certainly, there’s a couple of your 10-minute Pilates videos that I absolutely love.
 You can find more about the 10 minute Pilates online membership HERE

-I also love the Desk to Stretch that you do on a Thursday at 12.30pm on your Facebook Page.
-You can join the Desk to Stretch HERE.
-I never I never quite managed to do it live.
-But I do that in the evening, actually I did it this morning.
+I also love the Desk to Stretch that you have on your blog page.
+I do them in the morning.
+Actually I did it this morning.
 I just fell out of bed this morning and did it!”